EE-Twister/CableTrayRoute/README.md

 add a cable using the current values from the Cable Specifications and Route Points fields.
 After filling in the details, click **Add Cable to List** and the cable will appear in the table for batch routing.
-Each row in the table allows you to edit not only the cable tag, but also the diameter and the start/end coordinates for that cable.
+Each row in the table allows you to edit not only the cable tag, but also the cable OD and the start/end coordinates for that cable.

 ## New Feature: In-App Help Modal